Kata and the Knockout Game

 Standing on the corner on a bright sunny day waiting for the bus – this guy never saw it coming.
-For fun someone snuck up and punched this guy as hard as he could in the side of his head.
-It landed just under his ear lobe.
+For fun someone snuck up and punched him as hard as he could in the side of his head, just under his ear lobe.

 The guy waiting for the bus dropped lifeless to the pavement.
 The friends of the guy who threw the punch thought this was the funniest thing ever.
 They all walked off having a good laugh.

 Someone stopped to help the victim get up.
 Everyone else got on the bus, while catching the scene on their phones.

 That was called ‘the knockout game’ in the US media.
-But that type of unprovoked street attack has happened around the world for years, and still does.
+But this type of unprovoked street attack has happened around the world for years, and still does.

 Is an unprovoked surprise attack defendable?
 It is.
 If you are experienced you know it is.
 But some people do not know this.
-They do not know that awareness is your first line of defense.
-And they do not know that traditional karate teaches you how to use awareness to defend against this kind of attack.
+They may not know that awareness is your first line of defense.
+They do not know that traditional karate teaches you how to use awareness to defend against this kind of attack.

-At the beginning of a kata, in ready position, we adopt a global view – undifferentiated, undivided awareness, taking in the whole field of vision.
-By using sound, scent, moving air or vibrations, we can get awareness of the whole tactical environment, beyond just what we can see.
+At the beginning of a kata, in ready position, we adopt a global view – undifferentiated, undivided awareness, taking in the whole field of perception.
+By using sound, scent, moving air or vibrations, we can be aware of the whole tactical environment, beyond just what we can see.

 Our peripheral vision will tell us very little about the object that is in motion – we cannot see shape, color or patterns very well with it.
 But it will alert us that something near us is moving.
-If we are awake we can detect a threat and have a chance to respond to it before it can close the distance.
+If we are awake we can detect a threat and respond to it before it can close the distance.

-We use kata to train our response in a real threat environment.
-Kata teaches us what to do.
-Following the initial ready position, when the attack has entered our awareness, we move.
+We can use kata to train our response in a real threat environment.
+Kata teaches us what to do: following the initial ready position, when the attack has entered our awareness, we move.

 We can interpret the first move of our kata as a pre-emptive assault or as a response to a specific technique.
-Either way we train to place our visual and mental focus directly on the attack vector.
+Either way, we train to place our visual and mental focus directly on the vector of attack.

 Our center vision is designed to pick up detail – shape, color, pattern.
-Using center vision we perceive, recognize, interpret and respond to the specific threat dynamic.
+Using center vision we proceed – to perceive, recognize, interpret and respond to the specific threat dynamic.